John Williams: Early life and education

+Career

 Early career

-Following his studies at Juilliard and the Eastman School of Music, Williams moved to Los Angeles, where he began working as an orchestrator at film studios.
+Following his studies with Lhévinne, Williams moved back to Los Angeles, where he began working as an orchestrator at film studios.
 During this period, Williams worked with such composers as Franz Waxman, Bernard Herrmann and Alfred Newman, and with fellow orchestrators Conrad Salinger and Bob Franklyn.

 Williams was also a studio pianist and session musician, performing scores by Jerry Goldsmith, Elmer Bernstein and Henry Mancini.
-One of his first jobs was working under mentor Alfred Newman with an uncredited orchestral role for Carousel (1956), which coincidentally starred his soon-to-be wife Barbara Ruick.
+One of his first jobs was working under mentor Alfred Newman with an uncredited orchestral role for Carousel (1956), starring his soon-to-be wife Barbara Ruick.

 With Mancini, he recorded the scores of Peter Gunn (1959), Breakfast at Tiffany's (1961), Days of Wine and Roses (1962) and Charade (1963), and played the piano part of the guitar-piano ostinato in Mancini's Peter Gunn title theme.
-With Elmer Bernstein, he performed the scores for Alexander Mackendrick's Sweet Smell of Success (1957) and Robert Mulligan's To Kill a Mockingbird (1962).
-Williams was also the pianist of Billy Wilder's The Apartment (1960), Jerome Robbins and Robert Wise's West Side Story (1961) and Blake Edwards's The Great Race (1966).
+With Elmer Bernstein, he performed on the scores for Alexander Mackendrick's Sweet Smell of Success (1957) and Robert Mulligan's To Kill a Mockingbird (1962).
+Williams was also the pianist on the scores of Billy Wilder's The Apartment (1960), Jerome Robbins and Robert Wise's West Side Story (1961) and Blake Edwards's The Great Race (1966).

 He released several jazz albums under the name Johnny Williams, including Jazz Beginnings, World on a String and The John Towner Touch.
 Williams also served as music arranger and bandleader for a series of popular music albums alongside Ray Vasquez and Frankie Laine.